Paris0703/CycleGAN-TMDE/README.md

 # CycleGAN-TMDE
-CycleGAN-TMDE: An image dehazing model using cycle generative adversarial network with transmission map and depth estimation
+Chinese Journal of Electronics CycleGAN-TMDE: An image dehazing model using cycle generative adversarial network with transmission map and depth estimation